 Helen Sill combines her passion for drawing with a love of textiles to explore questions of identity and the female experience.
 Re- purposing of materials is an important part of her art practice as is the use of surface stitchery to tell stories.

 Her work is about the world as she sees it and she takes inspiration from the everyday.
 As well as regularly exhibiting work she is involved in a variety of community art and textile projects.

 “As well as machine embroidery, drawing and a combination of the two, I am fascinated by hand stitch and the emotion and energy produced when people come together to do so.
 Music, books and films are significant stimuli which I try to capture in my work.
 I appreciate the long and valued history of textile art which is embedded in tradition, but also feel it should be rebellious in order to evolve and continue to be relevant in today’s society”.

 Graduated in July 2014 with a Foundation Degree from Winchester University in Stitched Textiles and completed a Fine Art Degree at Chichester University in May 2017.

-I was awarded a scholarship by the Embroiderers’ Guild in 2015 and was their first Education Scholar, I will continue to help to look at ways the Guild can help to promote textiles with younger students in schools and foster a love of art and stitch from an early age.
+Selected to be part of Graduate Showcase with Embroiderer’s Guild 2014.
+Awarded scholarship by the Embroiderers’ Guild in 2015 and was first Guild Education Scholar.
+Continues to work with Guild to promote textiles with in schools and foster a love of art and stitch with students from an early age.

-Most of the work you see on my site is for sale.
-Just call or email for details.
-I am always interested in new projects and take commissions .
+Work you see on this site is for sale.
+Call or email for details.

 All rights reserved.